-Counting calories is one of the biggest scams in the diet industry.
+Counting calories is not the way to lose weight.
 Distracting you with numbers rather than focusing on what you’re actually eating.
 All calories count implies that all calories are the same, as they all have an equal amount of energy per calorie.
 This is entirely false, but let’s go with it for now.
 Assuming that all calories are the same, you can eat the foods you love like pizza, fries, and burgers so long as you’re within your daily calorie limit.
 Sounds believable, but that is not how calories work in your body and this method of counting calories for weight loss is not the best approach.

 How Are Calories Used?